ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/burna-boy-african-giant-cd.markdown

 has_entry_page: true
 title: "Win Burna Boy ‘African Giant’ CD!"
 competition-description: "<p>’African Giant’ is Burna Boy’s fourth studio album.
 He\
-  \ has gone from Nigerian superstar to international sensation and he’s creator of\
+  \ has gone from Nigerian superstar to international sensation and he’s the creator\
-  \ an enigmatic new genre: ‘Afrofusion.</p>\n<p>We are giving away a copy of his\
+  \ of an enigmatic new genre: ‘Afrofusion.</p>\n<p>We are giving away a copy of his\
   \ record to you.
 Click below for a chance to win.</p>\n"
 hero-header: "Win Burna Boy ‘African Giant’ CD!"
 terms-confirmation: "N/A"